Selling art prints is a great way to earn passive income from purchased original art.

 Print On Demand

-All you have to do is set up an account on a POD site and market the prints on your online store.
+You have to set up an account on a POD site and market the prints on your online store.
 When a buyer purchases a print, the POD site will fulfill the order and ship the item directly to the customer, and you will receive a commission for each sale.

 Read the terms and conditions of each service before setting up an account.